Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

   - https://developer.paypal.com/sdk/js/reference/#createorder

 - Created business/personal PayPal sandbox accounts with fake credit/debit cards, and account balances to simulate a real order.
-- On a successful response from the PayPal API, the order is marked as paid in the MongoDB database.
+- On a successful response from the PayPal API, the order is marked as paid in the PostgreSQL database.
 An admin must later mark the product as delivered manually.

 <br/>
 <br/>